 Lincoln D. Carr received his B.A. from the University of California, Berkeley, and his M.S. and Ph.D. in Physics from the University of Washington, Seattle.
 He is an IEEE Senior Member, a Fellow of the American Physical Society, a Kavli Fellow and a Jefferson Science Fellow of the National Academies of Sciences, Engineering, and Medicine, an Alexander von Humboldt Fellow, a National Science Foundation Distinguished International Fellow, and an Embassy Science Fellow of the U.S. Department of State.
 He is an Honors Faculty Fellow and Payne Institute for Public Policy Fellow at the Colorado School of Mines, where he is a Professor in the Quantum Engineering Program and the Physics Department, and a Graduate Faculty Advisor in the Applied Mathematics and Statistics Department.
-His research brings together complexity theory, quantum physics, condensed-matter physics, atomic, molecular, and optical physics, nonlinear dynamics, computational physics, and applied mathematics, pushing the frontiers of complexity theory in the quantum world.
+His research brings together complexity theory, quantum information science and engineering, education, condensed-matter physics, atomic, molecular, and optical physics, nonlinear dynamics, computational physics, and applied mathematics, pushing the frontiers of complexity theory in the quantum world.
 To date he has mentored over 100 students in research, received over 10 million in grant funding and fellowships, and published over 160 articles and books with over 16,000 citations.
 He has taught for over 25 years in both the sciences and the humanities on topics ranging from quantum physics to revolution in science, literature, and society to science diplomacy.
 Other career paths he has explored include ranching, theatre actor, and dishwasher.
 Besides physics, he enjoys writing and performing poetry, philosophical inquiry and dialectic, mountain climbing, hiking, yoga, and world travel.

 - B.A. in physics, University of California at Berkeley, Berkeley, CA, U.S.A.
 (1990-1994)